 For India (IND), although the land CO2 sinks show an increased uptake across inversions during the first half of the 2000s with an annual uptake of 14 TgC yr-1 during this period, the CO2 uptake from the inversions fluctuated between positive and negative values in the 1990s and 2010s, indicating that the role of land CO2 flux shifted between a net carbon sink and a net carbon source (Takaya et al., 2021).
-(Takaya et al., 2021).
-This shift to a net CO2 source could be explained by a decreased ~2007 JJA Indian monsoon after (Univ Hawaii Indian Monsoon Index. http://apdrc.soest.hawaii.edu/projects/monsoon/seasonal-monidx.html, last access: 05 July 2021).
-For the two temperate continental Asian countries, Mongolia (MNG) and Kazakhstan (KAZ), the land CO2 flux fluctuates around zero with a small interannual variation, indicating a stable trend of land flux changes and a small contribution to the uptake of all northern hemisphere Annex I countries.
+This shift to a net CO2 source could be explained by a decreased Indian monsoon after

+~2007 (Univ Hawaii JJA Indian Monsoon Index, http://apdrc.soest.hawaii.edu/projects/monsoon/seasonal-monidx.html, last access: 05 July 2021).
+For the two continental Asian countries, Mongolia (MNG) and Kazakhstan (KAZ), the land CO2 flux fluctuates around zero with a small interannual variation, indicating a stable trend of land flux changes and a small contribution to the uptake of all northern hemisphere Annex I countries.

--For Australia (AUS), there is a clear CO2 sink anomaly during the extremely wet La Niña event from May 2010 to March 2012 (Poulter et al., 2014; Haverd et al., 2016).
-(Haverd et al., 2016; Poulter et al., 2014).
+For Australia (AUS), there is a clear CO2 sink anomaly during the extremely wet La Niña event from May 2010 to March 2012 (Poulter et al., 2014; Haverd et al., 2016).
 In the following fire season of late 2012 / early 2013, more fires were reported from the legacy of a higher fuel load in the previous wet period, and these CO2 emissions likely caused the net CO2 uptake to have decreased (Harris and Lucas, 2019).
-(Harris and Lucas, 2019).